luk036/rust_examples/lectures/py2cpp.md

 .col-6[

-In Python, you can create a dictionary with a single expression:
+In Python 🐍, you can create a dictionary with a single expression:

 ```python
 myDict = {5: "foo", 6: "bar"}